It’s been over 10 years since Charlton graced the Premier League.

 Curbishley eventually left the club at the end of the 2005/06 season after 729 games, with Iain Dowie overseeing the club’s relegation in the season that followed.

-With all the problems going on at the club these days, it’ll certainly take a lot to see Charlton return to the top-flight and relive their push for a place in Europe.
+Nowadays, it seems it’ll certainly take a lot to see Charlton return to the top-flight and relive their push for a place in Europe.